ceandrade/brkga_mp_ipr_cpp/src_docs/src/rst/page_index.rst

 We are also developing a
 `Python version <https://github.com/ceandrade/brkga_mp_ipr_python>`_
 which is in its earlier stages.
+However, both Julia and Python versions only support single-objective optimization at this moment.
+We have no timeline to implement multi-objective optimization in such platforms.
 At this moment, we have no plans to implement the BRKGA-MP-IPR in other languages such as Java or C#.
 But if you want to do so, you are must welcome.
 But please, keep the API as close as possible to the C++ API (or Julia API in case you decide go C), and use the best coding and documentation practices of your chosen language/framework.

 License and Citing